Egypt Tours FAQ & Essential Things you Should Know Before Traveling to Egypt!

 – The deposit required will be 30 % of the total price of the tour, except during peak travel times around Christmas and New Years, when the deposit will be 50% of the total price.
 You can pay the deposit using a credit card (Visa and Mastercard are accepted) or a bank order directly to us.
 Our team will be willing to provide any additional information or support you need to complete this payment.

-7. If I am forced to cancel my trip with Memphis Tours will I receive a refund?
+7. If I am forced to cancel my trip with Look at Egypt Tours will I receive a refund?

 – Is Egypt considered a safe destination in comparison to other countries in the world?